ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-procedure.md

      * If you want to update a saved configuration or create a new configuration based on a saved one, select a saved configuration.
 5. Under **Licensing**, complete the license settings for the listed components.
    * To use IBM-provided licenses, ensure that the option **Include with purchase** is selected.
-   * To use your own licenses, click **I will provide** and enter the license key.
+   * To use your own licenses, click **I will provide**, and enter the license key.
 6. For data center location, click the **Edit** icon ![Edit icon](../../icons/edit-tagging.svg "Edit") and select the geography, data center, and pod to host the clusters.
 7. (Single-zone VMware® instance only) Specify the primary cluster settings.
    1. Specify the cluster name.
-   2. Select the primary cluster capacity.
-For the **Customizable consolidated cluster** capacity, select the CPU model and RAM size.
+   2. Select the primary cluster type.
+For the **Customizable consolidated** cluster, select the CPU model and RAM size.
    3. Select the number of bare metal servers.
    4. Under **vSAN configuration**, select the disk type and size for the vSAN™ capacity disks, the number of vSAN capacity disks, and the vSAN licensing option.
    5. Review the estimated resources available per cluster.